 Station Grounding – Part 1: Basics – Safety concerns, protection (lightning, surges, power lines, etc.) – Peter, VE6KK

 Station Grounding – Part 2: Troubleshooting (RFI, noise reduction, artificial grounds, etc.) – Peter, VE6KK

 Presentation Slides in PDF => Station Current Control a.k.a.
 Grounding_V3c-min.pdf

-This evening will be dedicated to going amateur radio mobile.
-Ameer, VA6QAS, will talk about what he has done (with pictures) to get on HF, VHF and UHF in his truck.
-Others will join in and share their own experiences (and photos) as we attempt a roundtable discussion.
-You might be surprised at all the challenges going mobile can pose to the ham operator.
+This evening was dedicated to amateur radio mobile.
+Ameer, VA6QAS, talked about what he has done (with pictures) to get on HF, VHF and UHF in his truck.
+Others joined in and shared their own experiences (and photos) as we attend a roundtable discussion.

 Topic 1: “Ham radio in public service and volunteering”.
 Vince, VE6LK, has years of experience in the field and will talk about what you can do to get involved in your community.

 Topic 2: “Introduction to emergency communications with amateur radio”.
 Vince, VE6LK, will be joined by Keith, VA6KL, to talk about how amateur radio can help when faced with local emergencies.
 Keith is now heading up the local ARES organization (Amateur Radio Emergency Service) and will focus on how newer hams can get involved.

 Topic: Getting on HF - Antennas.
 Peter Risdahl VE6KK